 Face it.
 You will eventually quit your job.
 It may be this year.
 It may be next.
 It may be ten years from now.
 But it’s inevitable.
 It’s only a matter of time.
-The only real question is how to do it in a way that doesn’t burn your bridges.
-You never know.
-You may want to come back.
-At the very least, you may need a reference.
+The only real question is: How do you pivot (professionally) without burning your bridges?

+Let’s start with the outcome we want.
 You want your employer and fellow employees to celebrate your contributions, grieve your departure, and eagerly welcome you back if ever given the chance.

 Before you turn in your resignation—or even begin looking for another job—let me suggest that you consider the following seven actions:

 1. Determine to Exit with Dignity and Honor

 This is where it starts.
 How you leave a job says way more about our character than how we start.
 It’s all about a decision.
 You really can leave on a good note.

 Take the moral high ground.
 Don’t speak ill of your supervisor, your coworkers, or the company.
 It will only make you look small and petty.